 There are currently no upcoming listening sessions.

 During the session, members of the public will have the opportunity to submit feedback via the Q&A function in Zoom, and also to offer feedback verbally.

-To ensure everyone has an opportunity to speak, each speaker will have a maximum of three (3) minutes to speak and should limit feedback to matters pertaining to the Economic Recovery Act of 2020, the Emerge program, or the draft rules.
+To ensure everyone has an opportunity to speak, each speaker will have a maximum of three (3) minutes to speak and should limit feedback to matters pertaining to the Economic Recovery Act of 2020.

 Once the speaker’s time has expired, the host will direct the speaker to conclude their remarks and then disable the speaker’s microphone.
 No time may be yielded to a speaker by another speaker.
 If time remains after everyone has had an opportunity to speak, the host may permit speakers an additional opportunity to offer feedback.

 Each member of the public who wishes to speak during the feedback period should use the “raise hand” function in Zoom.
 They will be added to the speakers’ queue.
 The moderator will acknowledge each speaker in the order in which they raised their hand, and will open the speaker’s microphone and permit them to speak in that order.
 Speakers are asked to begin their remarks by stating their name and affiliation, if any.

 Speakers should not expect to engage in a dialogue.
 The NJEDA staff may respond to basic questions or clarify a speaker’s remarks.
 However, the NJEDA staff are not obligated to answer impromptu questions or address remarks from members of the public.

 Speakers and members of the public should at all times maintain proper decorum and shall make their remarks in a civil manner.
 Personal attacks, obscenity, derogatory or slanderous remarks will not be tolerated.
 Nor may speakers discuss matters regarding the candidacy of any person seeking public office, including the speaker’s own candidacy.